 With the help of Glamorgan GATES and professional illustrator, Pria Borg-Marks, we were able to provide original maps and publish this booklet.
 Each map and its accompanying poem will give the people of Merthyr a chance to see their town from the eyes of a young person in their community.

 In addition to the published book, I collected each student’s work from the entire project into individual folders for them take home.
 These colorful packets — which were selected by the lovely Lisa Derrick — included their individual community-themed poem, ‘My Merthyr’ poem, original map, and a large pull-out map featuring symbols drawn by the whole group.

 Here are two of the many photos that were taken on our presentation day:

 Not pictured is the ‘Thank You’ card Lisa and I received of a dinosaur fighting a tree.
 Amazing.

-If you’d like to see the published booklet it should be available in the Merthyr Tydfil Tourist Information Center very soon!
+If you’d like to see the published booklet it should be available in the Merthyr Tydfil Tourist Information Center!